dawiesnyman/SimpleNeuralNetTest/README.md

 |   1     |   0     |   0     |   1    |
 |   0     |   0     |   0     |   0    |

-As you can see the pattern is that if there is a one in "Input 1"  then the answer should be 1.
+As you can see the pattern is that the answer should be the same as "Input 1".

 ## Next steps
 1. Make it easier to load values with expected output